 Feathered versus bare legs

 The purpose of having feathered legs is not clear.
 Some suggest that feathers on the legs protect them from cold temperatures.
 Others suggest that it is a layer of protection from biting and scratching prey.
-Bald eagles feed largely on fish and may not need protection on the legs.
+Bald eagles feed largely on fish and may not need protection on their legs.

 - The legs are covered with feathers down to the feet.

 - The legs are bare.

 Golden and bald eagles are similar in size.
 In both species, females can be up to 25 percent larger than males.
-Overall length, wingspan, and weight differences are so small between both species that these metrics offer little help to separate juvenile and immature bald and golden eagles.
+Overall length, wingspan, and weight differences are so small between both species that these metrics offer little help in separating juvenile and immature bald and golden eagles.

 In the field, particularly when perched, bald eagles may look slightly larger, while golden eagles look longer and slender.